MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/ledger-hardware-wallet-unable-to-connect-on-myetherwallet.md

 *   Restart your computer (Do not be lazy.
 Restart it FIRST).
 *   Use Google Chrome.
 *   Make sure you don't have any other apps that connect to your Ledger open (e.g. the Ledger Bitcoin Chrome app, Mist, etc.)
 *   Make sure you have contract data turned ON.
-(This options is found under the Ethereum section on the Ledger Nano S device itself)
+(This option is found under the Ethereum section on the Ledger Nano S device itself)
 *   That you are confirming any transactions via your Ledger.
 *   Try a different USB cable